hardwario/bc-website/content/parents/_index.en.md

 starterKit_url: /kits/starter-kit
 ---

-BigClown is an entertaining kit that helps understand the world by making interesting devices and games.
+BigClown is an **entertaining kit** that helps anyone discover and understand the world by making interesting projects and games with super smart devices.

-It means that everything around us, even chair, can become a smart device connected with computer or mobile phone.
+This electronic kit is both a toy and a learning tool at one time, with which **your inventor will spend funny leisure time and will learn new things** to use in his life.